- Increase Performance!

 Now, here's something that I think everyone has to understand with training to muscular failure.
 Although it can be used as a high intensity training technique, it must not be misinterpreted as the only high intensity training technique to build muscle.
 Here's my honest take on building muscle and strength.
 In order to build muscle, you have to keep improving from workout to workout, week after week, month after month for each of your weight training cycles.
 I'd recommend 12 to 14 week weight training cycles followed by 2 weeks of rest.

 The key here is to keep improving.
 That doesn't necessarily mean training to muscular failure.
-As long as you keep improving from workout to workout, your going improve in terms of conditioning, strength, muscle quality and size.
+As long as you keep improving from workout to workout, you're going improve in terms of conditioning, strength, muscle quality and size.
 What does it mean to improve from workout to workout?

 Basically, what you want to do is use heavier weight using the same repetitions with the same rest periods, or do more repetitions with the same weight and rest periods than the previous exercise session, or use the same weight, do the same amount of repetitions but do it in less time.